-Plymouth College will follow safeguarding procedures (as outlined in Appendix 3 & 3A of this Policy) when dealing with children who go missing to help prevent risks of abuse, neglect, radicalisation and sexual exploitation.
+Plymouth College will follow safeguarding procedures (see Appendix 3 and 3A) when dealing with children who go missing to help prevent risks of abuse, neglect, radicalisation and sexual exploitation.

 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.